-One question we get a lot from our potential customers, is how does designing and implementing streaming APIs differ from delivering a RESTful API?
-While there are many different types of streaming APIs, which could dramatically shift the design patterns you employ, when it comes to Streamdata.io, and using Server-Sent Events (SSE) in conjunction with JSON Patch, you won’t have to shift your design patterns, it will just be a new way to think about how you deliver data.
-Minimizing how much shifting you will have to do, to be able to see an entirely new set of benefits for how you can do business using APIs.
+One question we get a lot from our potential customers is how does designing and implementing Streaming APIs differ from delivering a RESTful API?
+While there are many different Streaming APIs, which could dramatically shift the design patterns you employ when it comes to Streamdata.io and using Server-Sent Events (SSE) in conjunction with JSON Patch, you won’t have to shift your design patterns, it will just be a new way to think about how you deliver data.
+Minimizing how much shifting you will have to do, to see an entirely new set of benefits for how you can do business using APIs.